JJ-blip/gees/README.md

 * Creates landing log file, currently Landings.v5.cvs
 * Creates slip log file SlipLog-{plane}-{airport}-{datetime}.csv
 * Landing buttons
-  - My landing, details all landing captured to date
+  - 'My landing', details all landing captured to date
-  - Show Last button, reveals an auto closing sliding window displaying details of the most recent landing
+  - 'Show Last' button, reveals an auto closing sliding window displaying details of the most recent landing
 * Slip buttons
-  - Show Last button, details the captured data from the most recent landing
+  - 'Show Last' button, details the captured data from the most recent landing
-  - Browse All button, details list of captured data files from which one can be opened
+  - 'Browse All' button, details list of captured data files from which one can be opened
-  - On button, commences slip capture.
+  - 'On' button, commences slip capture.
 Capture automatically starts when you descend below 1000 ft
-  - Off button, ends the current slip capture and writes the data to a side file
+  - 'Off' button, ends the current slip capture and writes the data to a side file
 * Tabular slip data can be shown graphically, its sort of self evident how it works.
 The 'All Off' will be a key you should levitate too as the data is very busy.
 Its questionable how much use it is, but it interesting to see.

 ## Configuration

 * The file Lside.exe.config contains configuration properties for the above.
-If you edit it you need to follow the files obvious pattern.
+If you edit it, you need to follow the files obvious pattern.
  - AutoCloseLanding
    * True or False, whether the sliding window should auto close
  - CloseAfterLanding
-   * number, how long (seconds) the sliding window should remain open
+   * number, how long e.g. 10 (seconds) the sliding window should remain open
  - MaxTaxiSpeedKts
-   * number, the speed that transitions between landing and taxing
+   * number e.g. 30, the speed that transitions between landing and taxing
  - LandingThresholdFt
-   * number, the height in feet at which Landing data commences to be captured
+   * number e.g. 100, the height in feet at which Landing data commences to be captured
  - LandingDirectory
    * the path to the directory where files are saved
  - LandingFile
    * the file name where Landing data is saved
  - SlipLoggingThresholdFt
-   * number, the height in feet at which Slip data commences to be captured
+   * number e.g. 1000, the height in feet at which Slip data commences to be captured
  - SlipLoggingIsEnabled
    * True or False, whether the Slip data is to be captured.